Skip to content

 Key Example Description

-adlfs.connection-string AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqF...;BlobEndpoint=http://localhost/ A connection string.
-This could be used to use FileIO with any adlfs-compatible object storage service that has a different endpoint (like azurite).
+adls.connection-string AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqF...;BlobEndpoint=http://localhost/ A connection string.
+This could be used to use FileIO with any adls-compatible object storage service that has a different endpoint (like azurite).

 Google Cloud Storage